Pride Sports FC

-Pride Sports Football Club is an Indian football club based in Jabalpur, Madhya Pradesh.
-Pride Sports competed as a member of the I-League 2nd Division, the then second tier (now 3rd) of football in India.
-They are also eligible to play in Madhya Pradesh Premier League.
-The club plays their home matches at Ravishankar Shukla Stadium in Jabalpur.
+Pride Sports Football Club was an Indian professional football club based in Jabalpur, Madhya Pradesh.
+Pride Sports competed as a member of the I-League 2nd Division, the then second tier of football in India.
+They also played in the Madhya Pradesh Premier League.
+The club played their home matches at Ravishankar Shukla Stadium in Jabalpur.

 History

 Pride Sports FC was founded in Jabalpur with a vision to promote football in the Indian state of Madhya Pradesh.
-In 2016, the club debuted in the I-League 2nd Division, the second tier of Indian football.
+In 2016, the club debuted in the I-League 2nd Division.
 They became the second club from Madhya Pradesh to participate in any national level football tournament of India, after Madhya Bharat SC.

 In 2016–17 I-League 2nd Division preliminary rounds, Pride Sports finished at the bottom of group C.

 Rivalries

-Their main rival is Madhya Bharat which is a fellow team from Madhya Pradesh, whom they play the "Madhya Derby".
+Their main rival was Madhya Bharat, whom they played the "Madhya Derby".